If you want to add extra attributes to an HTML field representation

-type: mixeddefault: Defaults to field of the underlying object (if there is one)
+type: mixeddefault: Defaults to field of the underlying structure.

 When you create a form, each field initially displays the value of the

-corresponding property of the form's domain object (if an object is bound
+corresponding property of the form’s domain data (e.g. if you bind an object to

-to the form).
-If you want to override the initial value for the form or
+the form).
+If you want to override this initial value for the form or

 This option allows you to modify the target of a validation error.